ccsb-scripps/ModularNucleoid/README.md

 # ModularNucleoid
-Software for Generating Models of JCVI-Syn3A Nucleoids May 2023, David S. Goodsell, provided as is for unrestricted use ModularNucleoid is used to generate models of the minimal genome bacterium JCVI-Syn3A, producing a series of models that test hypotheses about transcription, condensation, and overall distribution of the genome.
+Software for Generating Models of JCVI-Syn3A Nucleoids May 2023, David S. Goodsell, provided as is for unrestricted use.

+ModularNucleoid is used to generate models of the minimal genome bacterium JCVI-Syn3A, producing a series of models that test hypotheses about transcription, condensation, and overall distribution of the genome.

 <p align="center" float="left">